 Spring is in the Air!

 We’ve had such beautiful spring-like weather this past week and as I sit inside while teaching the children their lessons, I see all the jobs that need to be done in the yard and out on Wilson Street.
 Earlier in the week, we did a garbage clean-up on Wilson.
-There we noticed a beautiful patch of blooming crocuses growing in the middle of the field where we have boxes.
+There we noticed a beautiful patch of blooming crocusescrocuses growing in the middle of the field where we have boxes.
 I also harvested some of our parsnips from the yard.
 We plant them in deeper boxes, but even then, some of them hit the bottom of the box and curve around.

 Today was a family work day.
 We raked the yard, cleaned out some boxes from last season’s plants, brought in some compost to replenish the nutrients in the soil in some of the boxes, transplanted strawberries, added our yard and garden waste to the compost pile out back, and dug up a spot in the yard to plant parsnips in the ground instead of in a box with a bottom.